-- Prepare the 3200 ICP for migration:

-deprogram unsupported devices and cards (AC15, SCDC, Advanced Tone Detector, ISDN Gateway, FIM Carrier Card, COV Line Card, 3DN, 4DN, SUPERSET 3, SUPERSET 4, SUPERSET 7DN, and datasets). - 2.
+- 1. Prepare the 3200 ICP for migration: - deprogram unsupported devices and cards (AC15, SCDC, ISDN Gateway, COV Line Card, 3DN, 4DN, SUPERSET 3, SUPERSET 4, SUPERSET 7DN, and datasets) - Change OPS Manager Settings - 2.
 Program 3200 ICP connectivity using the Configuration Tool.
 Create a Network Element that is the same as the 3200 ICP. - 3.
-Backup 3200 ICP database (datasave) to the 3300 Configuration Tool or copy a datasave from OPS Manager to the Configuration Tool.
-The Configuration Tool will convert the 3200 database to a 3300 database.

-- 4. Change the Variant to 3300 ICP and change the IP Address if required. - 5.
+Back up 3200 ICP database (datasave) to the 3300 Configuration Tool or copy a datasave from OPS Manager to the Configuration Tool. - 4.
+Prepare the 3300 ICP for migration: - Enable Options and manually reboot the system - Change the System name in the System Options Assignment to match that of the system being migrated - Set the IP Address, Host Name, FTP Username, and FTP password to match the Configuration Tool PC in the Controller Registry Configuration form. - 5.
+In the Configuration Tool Network Element Editor, change the Variant to 3300 ICP and change the IP Address if required. - 6.
 Perform a Restore of the 3200 ICP converted database onto the 3300 ICP.
-An automatic validation operation occurs to determine if the restore can proceed. - 6.
+An automatic validation operation occurs to determine if the restore can proceed. - 7.
 Reboot the 3300 ICP.
-Check the logs for any data restore failures (see Note). - 7.
-(Optional see Note) Collect the telephone directory information from the 3300 ICP using the Full Collect application in the Configuration Tool. - 8.
-(Optional see Note) Collect information on the free PLIDs using the Free PLID Collection application. - 9.
-(Optional see Note) Import the .csv file that contains the Name, Number and PIN information of each Symbol phone user using the Moves, Adds and Changes Import application in the Configuration Tool. - 10.
-Change the 3300 ICP system name through the System Administration Tool. - 11.
-Deprogram the 3200 ICP FD_DSU using the System Administration Tool. - 12.
-Install new hardware (Network Services Unit or DSU Cabinet). - 13.
-Reprogram the digital links. - 14.
-(Optional see Note) Update the firmware in the Symbol NetVision phone.
-Refer to the Symbol NVP II MiNET Update Procedure located in the Hardware User Guide. - 15.
-(Optional see Note) Complete the programming of the Symbol phone using the Symbol NetVision MiNET Phone Administrator Tool. - Note: After the Restore and Reboot, check the log file.
+Check the logs for any data restore failures (see Note below). - 8.
+(Optional see Note 2) Collect the telephone directory information from the 3300 ICP using the Full Collect application in the Configuration Tool. - 9.
+(Optional see Note 2) Collect information on the free PLIDs using the Free PLID Collection application. - (Optional see Note 2) Import the .csv file that contains the Name, Number and PIN information of each Symbol phone user using the Moves, Adds and Changes Import application in the Configuration Tool. - 11.
+Change the 3300 ICP system name through the System Administration Tool. - 12.
+Deprogram the 3200 ICP FD\DSU using the System Administration Tool. - 13.
+Install new hardware (Network Services Unit or DSU Cabinet). - 14.
+Reprogram the digital links.

+- 15. (Optional see Note 2) Update the firmware in the Symbol NetVision phone.
+Refer to the Symbol NVP II MiNET Update Procedure. - 16.
+(Optional see Note 2) Complete the programming of the Symbol phone using the Symbol NetVision MiNET Phone Administrator Tool.

+Note: After the Restore and Reboot, check the log file.
 In the System Administration Tool, click Maintenance and Diagnostics, select Maintenance Commands, and click All.
-Type the following text in the Command line: type .dr.logfile_1
+Type the following text in the Command line: type \.dr.logfile\1 and click Submit.

-Note: The optional steps are only applicable if the database has Symbol Wireless phones being migrated.
+Note 2: The optional steps are only applicable if the database has Symbol Wireless phones being migrated.

-Upgrade 3800 WAG to 3300 ICP Software
+Upgrade 3800 Wireless Applications Gateway to 3300 ICP Software

-- Only one 3800 WAG can be migrated to a 3300 ICP at a time. - Only D.S.
-Wireless phones can be migrated. - Migration and Configuration cannot be performed in a single task or session using the 3300 Configuration Tool. - After migration, configuration must be completed using System Administration Tool. - Data restoration automatically triggers data migration. - Windows 2000 users should clear the browser cache. - For steps requiring the Configuration Tool refer to the Configuration Tool Help System. - Install the Symbol NetVision MiNET Phone Administrator Tool on a Windows NT or Windows 2000 PC.
+- Only one 3800 Wireless Applications Gateway (WAG) can be migrated to a 3300 ICP at a time. - Only D.S.
+Wireless phones can be migrated. - Migration and Configuration cannot be performed in a single task or session using the 3300 Configuration Tool. - After migration, configuration must be completed using System Administration Tool. - Data restoration automatically triggers data migration. - Windows 2000 users should clear the browser cache. - For steps requiring the Configuration Tool, refer to the Configuration Tool Help System. - Install the Symbol NetVision MiNET Phone Administrator Tool on a Windows NT or Windows 2000 PC.